Paul Reubens: 1992–2002: Public retreat and comeback

-Later career

-2004–2008
+2004–2008: Cameos and guest appearances

-Reubens has made cameos and guest appearances in numerous projects.
+Reubens made cameos and guest appearances in numerous projects.
 He played Rick of the citizen's patrol on the popular Comedy Central series Reno 911!, which gained him a small role in the 2007 film Reno 911!: Miami.
-That same year he appeared in the second music video version of The Raconteurs song "Steady, As She Goes".
+In 2006, he appeared in the second music video of the Raconteurs' song "Steady, As She Goes".
 The video has the band engaging in a comical soapbox car race, with Reubens playing the bad guy who sabotages the race.

 In 2007, Reubens attended his own tribute at the SF Sketchfest, where he talked about his career with Ben Fong-Torres.
 He also signed with NBC to make a pilot on a show called Area 57, a sitcom about a passive-aggressive alien, but it was not picked up for the 2007–2008 season.
 Reubens did, however, appear on the hit NBC series 30 Rock as an inbred Austrian prince, a character Tina Fey created for him.
-He also made three guest appearances on FX's series Dirt.
+He also made three guest appearances on FX's series Dirt playing a washed-up, alcoholic reporter named Chuck Lafoon.
 This time he was recommended for the role by Dirt star and close friend Courteney Cox.
 Cox's husband, David Arquette, then cast Reubens for his directorial debut, the 2007 film The Tripper.

+In June 2007, Reubens appeared as Pee-wee Herman at the Spike TV's Guys Choice Awards for the first time since 1992.

-Reubens has also had small parts dubbing or making cameos in a series of Cartoon Network projects such as the 2006 television film Re-Animated, the animated cartoon series Chowder, Tom Goes to the Mayor, and Tim and Eric Awesome Show, Great Job!.
+Reubens also had small parts dubbing or making cameos in a series of Cartoon Network projects such as the 2006 television film Re-Animated, the animated cartoon series Chowder, Tom Goes to the Mayor, and Tim and Eric Awesome Show, Great Job!.

 In 2008, Reubens was slated to appear as homeopathic antidepressant salesman Alfredo Aldarisio in the third episode of Pushing Daisies, but the role was recast with Raúl Esparza.
 Reubens instead appeared in the role of Oscar Vibenius in the series' 7th and 9th episodes.

-Also during 2008, Reubens did a PSA for Unscrew America, a website that aims to get people to change regular light bulbs for more energy-efficient ones in the form of CFLs and LED.
+Also, during 2008, Reubens did a PSA for Unscrew America, a website that aims to get people to change regular light bulbs for more energy-efficient ones in the form of CFLs and LED.
 He also appeared in Todd Solondz's Life During Wartime.

-In 2009, Reubens voiced Bat-Mite in the Batman: The Brave and the Bold episode "Legends of the Dark Mite".
+From 2009 to 2011, Reubens voiced Bat-Mite in Batman: The Brave and the Bold.